inferno-pytorch/speedrun/README.md

 ## How?

-speedrun provides the base-class `BaseExperiment` for your experiments, in addition to a Tensorboard plug-in: `TensorboardMixin`. `BaseExperiment` contains handy tools for commandline argument & yaml configuration parsing and basic checkpointing, all of which you're free and welcome to override and adapt to your requirements. `TensorboardMixin` thinly wraps [tensorboardX](https://github.com/lanpa/tensorboard-pytorch) to get you god-tier logging right out of the box (but it's fully optional if you like your logging your way).

-Here's how it's meant to work.
+At the most basic level, speedrun provides the base-class `BaseExperiment` for your experiments to inherit from.
+This already enables you to read from configuration files and manages the experiment directories for you, so you have the choice of not worrying about file-paths and other nasty low-level details.

+But in addition, there are numerous fully optional power-ups that you can bolt on to your experiment class to make it what you need.
+These are called `Mixin`s, and the growing catalogue includes:

+- `TensorboardMixin` to get you god-tier logging right of the box (wraps [tensorboardX](https://github.com/lanpa/tensorboard-pytorch)).
+- `IOMixin` to supply utilities for e.g. writing text or images to file, progress bars, etc.
+- `MatplotlibMixin` to convert matplotlib figures to images that you can then log to tensorboard with the `TensorboardMixin` or dump to file with the `IOMixin`.
+- `FirelightMixin` to interact with [Firelight](https://github.com/inferno-pytorch/firelight), a tool for visualizing high-dimensional embeddings.
+- `InfernoMixin` to interact with [Inferno](https://github.com/inferno-pytorch/inferno), a tool to abstract away the training loop for your pytorch models.
+- `WaiterMixin` to have your code wait for a running process to finish (and release resources).

+... and many more underway.
+Check out [speedrun-springboard](https://github.com/inferno-pytorch/speedrun-springboard) for a prefabricated experimental set-up, or the small pseudo-example below:

 ```python
 from speedrun import BaseExperiment, TensorboardMixin